Owen Hart: Camp Cornette; Tag Team Champion (1995–1997)

 Owen rebounded from the loss to Bret by winning the WWF Tag Team Championship from The Smoking Gunns at WrestleMania XI.
 Owen, who was joined by a "Mystery Partner", had challenged the Gunns to a title match; the partner turned out to be former world champion Yokozuna.
 After the victory Owen took Jim Cornette and Mr. Fuji as his managers, who already managed Yokozuna.
 The team defended the title for five months until they lost them to Shawn Michaels and Diesel at In Your House 3.
 They would briefly hold the title a second time when the belts were handed back to them before the Smoking Gunns regained the title.
 Owen and Yokozuna would continue to team off and on until the end of the year.

 In 1995, Owen's brother-in-law Davey Boy Smith turned heel and joined the Camp Cornette stable.
 During the summer of 1996 the two brothers in law started to team up more and more, sometimes alongside Vader who was also a member of Camp Cornette.
-Owen also won a Slammy Award for injuring Shawn Michaels and began using the nickname "Slammy Award Winner" and the "King of Harts" nickname was rarely used, Owen was also a color commentator for the 1996 King of the Ring (exhibiting clear partisan support for Vader and Smith) and during this time wore a cast on his right forearm for several months, feigning a nagging injury to subsequently use his cast as a weapon during his matches.
+Owen also won a Slammy Award for injuring Shawn Michaels and began using the nickname "Slammy Award Winner" and the "King of Harts," though this nickname was rarely used.
+Owen was also a color commentator for the 1996 King of the Ring (exhibiting clear partisan support for Vader and Smith) and during this time wore a cast on his right forearm for several months, feigning a nagging injury to subsequently use his cast as a weapon during his matches.